 I hope that this post gave you a quick overview of DNA Painter as a tool for painting your DNA segments on your chromosomes.
-I am considering doing a more complete “how-to” tutorial on the topic, if there is interest.
+If you are interested in a more complete “how-to” tutorial, you can click on the post below:

 If you have any questions, comments, or would like to share your experience with DNA Painter, I would love to hear from you below.